WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 The dialogue tree has multiple starts relating to different contexts, only the start of each part of the tree is pre defined and must be used, after the start, one can delete or change anything about the tree to make it behave as they wish for their NPC, and get as specific in context of a certain vore type as they wish with their lines by checking the current settings.

-The starts of the tree are as follows
+The starts of the tree are as follows.

 ### greeting